 The advantages of building a house from scratch are numerous and well known.
 From being able to choose materials and personalise finishings, to ensuring that this investment actually becomes a "home".
 It is also possible to secure a more affordable construction price when you choose to buy a house in a development or project where properties are built in larger numbers, thus allowing significant benefits for homeowners.

-The good news is that there are full-service solutions such as the Simple Life Home Pack (provided by Portugal Realty and Immo Portugal) that are specifically designed to meet the needs of international real estate buyers!
+The good news is that there are full-service solutions such as the Simple Life Home Buyer pack (provided exclusively by Portugal Realty and Immo Portugal) specifically designed to meet the needs of international real estate buyers!
 From securing construction licensing to applying for the certifications required for a residential license, as well as dealing with the technical details that are part of building a home in Portugal.

 Here's how the process of building a house in Portugal works and what you can expect at each stage.